psychcomposite/psychcomposite.github.io/framework/primitives/dependent.md

 # Dependent (D)

-## Profile

-### Definition

-High motivation phenotype and a relatively high degree of dependence on external rewards.
+>High motivation phenotype and a relatively high degree of dependence on external rewards.

+## Linkages

-### Correlations
+### Proxies

-* High score on trait Extraversion
 * High score on trait Reward Dependence
 * High stratial dopaminergic activity and/or low baseline noradrenergic signalling

+### Partially correlated

+* High score on trait Extraversion